US diplomat resigns from Suu Kyi panel on Rohingya crisis

 YANGON: US diplomat Bill Richardson resigned early on Thursday (Jan 25) from an Aung San Suu Kyi-appointed panel set up to ease communal tensions in Myanmar's Rakhine State and hit out at the Nobel Laureate for an "absence of moral leadership" over the crisis.

-In a statement that pulled few punches, the former governor and one-time Suu Kyi ally said he could not in "good conscience" serve on the committee.
+In a statement that pulled few punches, the former US governor and one-time Suu Kyi ally said he could not in "good conscience" serve on the committee that would likely serve only to "whitewash" the causes behind the Rohingya exodus.

 Richardson also accused Suu Kyi of a "furious response" to his calls to help free two Reuters journalists arrested while reporting on the Rakhine crisis.